Audio-Experience-Design/LAPChallenge/task1/task1_score.md

 # LAP Challenge Task 1 Score Computation

 ## Instructions
-To compute the score for Task 1 of the LAP Challenge, follow these following steps.
-Details on how the score is computed are available [here](https://10.1109/ICASSP49357.2023.10096689).
+To compute the score for Task 1 of the LAP Challenge, follow these steps.

 1. **Download HRTFs:**
    - Download the HRTFs dataset from the following [link](https://imperialcollegelondon.box.com/s/utm14xqeti6zp02bk7399j48jp3ggthl)